junxit/us-congress-bills-110/bill.md

 ## § 3.
 Extension of authority of Secretary of Veterans Affairs to provide an educational assistance allowance to persons performing qualifying work-study activities

-Section 3485(a)(4) of title 38, United States Code, is amended by striking “June 30, 2007” each place it appears and inserting “June 30, 2009”.
+Section 3485(a)(4) of title 38, United States Code, is amended by striking “June 30, 2007” each place it appears and inserting “June 30, 2012”.

 ## § 4.
-Provision of bronze representation of the letter “V” for grave of eligible individual buried in private cemetery in lieu of Government-provided headstone or marker
+Provision of bronze representations of the letter “V” for grave of eligible individual buried in private cemetery in lieu of Government-provided headstone or marker

 Section 2306(d) of title 38, United States Code, is amended by adding at the end the following new paragraph:

 > - **(5)** In lieu of furnishing a headstone or marker under this subsection, the Secretary may furnish, if requested, a bronze representation of the letter “V” to be attached to a headstone or marker furnished at private expense.
-The Secretary shall make such representation available in two sizes for such purpose.
+The Secretary shall make available two sizes of such representations for such purpose.